MCFpy/mcf/docs/source/user_guide/estimation.rst

 Stabilizing estimates by truncating weights
 ------------------------------------------------------

 The Modified Causal Forest uses weighted averages to estimate treatment effects.
 If the weights of some observations are very large, they can lead to unstable estimates.
-To obtain more stable estimates, the **mcf** package provides the option to truncate forest weights to an upper threshold through the parameter ``p_max_weight_share`` of the class :py:class:`~mcf_functions.ModifiedCausalForest`.
+To obtain more stable estimates, the **mcf** package provides the option to truncate forest weights to an upper threshold through the parameter ``p_max_weight_share`` of the class :py:class:`~mcf_main.ModifiedCausalForest`.
 By default, ``p_max_weight_share`` is set to 0.05.
 After truncation, the program renormalizes the weights for estimation.
 Because of the renormalization step, the final weights can be slightly above the threshold defined in ``p_max_weight_share``.

 Example
 ~~~~~~~